 AID's altruistic intentions remain pure and highly effective...
 To date AID's enforcement efforts have cost over \$1.7 Million, with nearly \$800,000 just in court fees.
-While ALL of AID's compliance settlement agreements require timely ADA violation correction guarantees, some settlement agreements also include a negotiated cash component averaging approximately \$3,900 per case to cover legal, filing, operational and further compliance actions, etc. AID has never collected the alleged \$10,000 per case and the actual amount is far less than media sources falsely portray.
-The reason it is necessary for AID to receive these proceeds as part of settlement (approx. \$1.2M to date) is to subsidize the costs of identifying, documenting, bringing, and managing widespread ADA enforcement actions.
+While ALL of AID's compliance settlement agreements require timely ADA violation correction guarantees, some settlement agreements also may include a negotiated cash component of less than \$3,400 per case to cover legal, filing, operational and further compliance actions, etc. Never \$10,000 per case and far less than media sources falsely portray.
+The reason it is necessary for AID to receive these proceeds as part of settlement (approx. \$1.2M to date) is to subsidize the costs of identifying, documenting, bringing and managing widespread ADA enforcement actions.
 Doing so is very costly, and AID does not use any tax funds to investigate and enforce ADA laws.
-AID's altruistic efforts and results are made abundantly clear by the fact that AID always has, currently is, and anticipates it continue to operate at a substantial loss reaching many hundreds of thousands of dollars.
+AID's altruistic efforts and results are made abundantly clear by the fact that AID always has, currently is and anticipates it continue to operate at a substantial loss reaching many hundreds of thousands of dollars.
 It is definitely clear that AID is NOT "enriching itself", "lining its pockets" or "just in it for the money" because AID has not and does not expect to make a profit.
 As the math shows...
-AID's expenses of ~\$1,700,000 minus ~\$1,200,000 collected settlement funds equals a current deficit of over \$500,000.
+AID's expenses of \$1,700,000 minus \$1,200,000 collected settlement funds equals a current deficit of over \$500,000.